The Hidden Downsides Of Freelancing (You Need To Know)

 Solution:

-• Save money into a separate account each month that you’ll only use to pay your taxes
+• Save money into a separate account each month that you’ll ONLY use to pay your taxes

-• Keep track of your income and expenses
+• Keep track of your income and business expenses

 • Hire an accountant if need be (and if you can afford it)